FREQUENTLY ASKED QUESTIONS

 Q. Do we have to compete?

-A. No, and in fact as a Beginner dancer, we don’t even recommend it.
+A. No!
 We recommend trying a 1st feis (pronounced - fesh) at the Intermediate level, so most of our Beginners do not compete as we feel it's important the students develop a simple love for dance first.
-In the intermediate level probably 30% of our dancers choose to stay non-competitive.
+In the intermediate and advanced levels, many of our dancers choose to stay non-competitive.
 We are goal-driven and aim to support our dancers in whatever their goals are, which does not have to include competition.
 Our non-competitive students focus on making performance, social, or fitness-related goals instead and that's great.

 Q. What do I wear to class?